locationtech/geomesa/docs/user/filesystem/architecture.rst

 The GeoMesa FileSystem Datastore (GeoMesa FSDS) takes advantage of the performance characteristics of modern cloud-native and distributed filesystems to scale bulk analytic queries.
 The FSDS is a good choice for doing bulk egress queries or large analytic jobs using frameworks such as Spark SQL and MapReduce.
-The FSDS differs from other queries in that ingest latency is traded for high-throughput query.
-The FSDS pairs well with low-latency ingest systems such as HBase or Kafka to provide an optimal pairing of "hot", "warm" storage options.
+The FSDS differs from other datastores in that ingest and point query latencies are traded for high-throughput query performance.
+The FSDS pairs well with low-latency ingest and cache-based datastores systems such as HBase or Kafka to provide an optimal pairing of "hot" and "warm" storage options.
+This pairing is commonly known as a Lambda Architecture.

 The GeoMesa FSDS consists of a few primary components: